Samantha Lewthwaite: Use of fraudulent passport

-The police initially said that they could not confirm that the woman was definitely Lewthwaite "unless and until she is captured" and said: "Samantha Lewthwaite is one of the names in our records.
+The police initially said that they could not confirm that the woman was definitely Lewthwaite "unless and until she is captured" and said, "Samantha Lewthwaite is one of the names in our records.
 She had three children with her.
 She was connected to the terror group."
-Lewthwaite's father said: "I cannot believe she would be involved in something like this and be there with the children.
+Lewthwaite's father said, "I cannot believe she would be involved in something like this and be there with the children.
 We have not had any contact with her for some time, I haven't spoken to her for a long time.
 I don't know if she's in this country or where she is.
 She has a lot of friends up north but she does not have much to do with us.
 I don't even know the name of her latest child."

-Alfred Mutua, the Kenyan Government Spokesperson and Public Communications Secretary, said: "We believe she is a collaborator with terrorists.
+Alfred Mutua, the Kenyan Government Spokesperson and Public Communications Secretary, said, "We believe she is a collaborator with terrorists.
 Our understanding is she was working with people here, al-Qaeda or al-Shabaab people.
 She is a very big sympathiser with those people.
-She was not going to carry out an attack, but she helped to fund-raise, helped in the acquisition of weapons, hiding people, transporting people, that kind of thing."
+She was not going to carry out an attack, but she helped to fundraise, helped in the acquisition of weapons, hiding people, transporting people, that kind of thing."

 Examination of the recovered passport showed that the woman first entered Kenya from Tanzania on 26 February 2011, re-entered on 25 August 2011, and again on 21 November 2011.
 She was placed under surveillance by Kenyan police after moving into an apartment in Mombasa belonging to the former wife of terrorist financier Musa Hussein Abdi.
 Abdi had been killed along with Fazul Abdullah Mohammed, the leader of Al-Qaeda in East Africa, by Somali Armed Forces near Mogadishu, Somalia, in June 2011, and was believed to have been a key player in the funding of Al-Shabaab.